-But as impressive as Cape Town's urban offerings are, what you'll ultimately recall about this city is the sheer grandeur of its setting—the mesmerizing beauty of Table Mountain rising above the city, the stunning drama of the mountains cascading into the sea, and the gorgeous hues of the two oceans.
+What you'll ultimately recall about this city depends on your taste.
+It could be the Cape Winelands over the mountain, the Waterfront shopping (a consistent winner, given exchange rates favoring virtually any foreign currency), or Table Mountain itself.
+Thoroughly imposing, presiding over the city as it does, the mountain is dramatic, with a chain of "sister" mountains leading from the Table to Cape Point (roughly 68 km/42 miles south) cascading into the sea in dramatic visual fashion.
 Francis Drake wasn't exaggerating when he said this was "the fairest Cape we saw in the whole circumference of the earth," and he would have little cause to change his opinion today.

-A visit to Cape Town is often synonymous with a visit to the peninsula beneath the city, and for good reason.
+A visit to Cape Town is synonymous with a visit to the peninsula south of the city, and for good reason.
 With pristine white-sand beaches, hundreds of mountain trails, and numerous activities from surfing to paragliding to mountain biking, the accessibility, variety, and pure beauty of the great outdoors will keep nature lovers and outdoor adventurers occupied for hours, if not days.
-You could spend a week exploring just the city and peninsula.
+A week exploring just the city and peninsula is barely enough.

-Often likened to San Francisco, Cape Town has two things that the City by the Bay doesn't—Table Mountain and Africa.
+Often likened to San Francisco, Cape Town has two things that the former doesn't: Table Mountain and Africa.
 The mountain, or tabletop, is vital to Cape Town's identity.
 It dominates the city in a way that's difficult to comprehend until you visit.
-In the afternoon, when creeping fingers of clouds spill over Table Mountain and reach toward the city, the whole town seems to shiver and hold its breath.
-Meanwhile, for all of its bon-vivant European vibe, Cape Town also reflects the diversity, vitality, and spirit of the many African peoples who call this city home.
+In the afternoon, when creeping fingers of clouds spill over Table Mountain and reach toward the city, the whole town seems to hold its breath—because in summer it brings frequent strong southeasterly winds.
+Meanwhile, for all of its bon-vivant European vibe, Cape Town also reflects the diversity, vitality, and spirit of Africa, with many West and Central Africans and Zimbabweans—many of them having fled from conflicts elsewhere—calling this city home.